fastify/under-pressure/README.md

 #### Pressure Handler

 You can provide a pressure handler in the options to handle the pressure errors.
-The advantage is that you know for which reason the error occured.
-And the request can be handled as if nothing happened.
+The advantage is that you know why the error occurred.
+Moreover, the request can be handled as if nothing happened.

 ```js
 const fastify = require('fastify')()